St Oswald's Church

 Those who are unable to be with us in church, including Linda Torr and Arthur Williams.

-The recently bereaved, especially the family and friends of Anne Brown, Patricia Jones, Gloria Bates, Nicholas Flux and Rita Mawbey.
+The recently bereaved, especially the family and friends of Nicholas Flux, Rita Mawbey and Duncan Renshaw.

 Areas of conflict: the Ukraine, the Middle East and too many others.